majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 [NUnit](https://nunit.org/) is a fine testing framework for c#, vb and other .net based languages.

 The nuget packages **NUnit** must be referenced for base NUnit support in a test project and **NunitXml.TestLogger** should be installed for integration with the visual studio test tools and command line **dotnet test** and **dotnet vstest**.
 For integration within visual studio and rider **Microsoft.NET.Test.Sdk** should also be added to the test project.   **coverlet.collector** is used to generate the code coverage report.
-Note, for large solutions and projects coverlet and add a considerable overhead.
+Note, for large solutions and projects coverlet can add a considerable overhead.

 ```powershell
 dotnet add package NUnit